aj-stein-nist/draft-moriarty-attestationsets/draft-moriarty-attestationsets.md

 The expected measurements would include the expected hash value for comparison.
 The configuration set could be the full attestation set to a Benchmark or a defined subset.

+# Remediation

+If policy and configration settings or measurements attestated do not meet expected values, remediation is desireable.
+Automated remediation performed with alignment to zero trust architecture principles would require that the remeidation be performed prior to any relying component executing.
+The relying component would verifiy before continuing in a zero trust architecture.

+Ideally, remediation would occur on system as part of the process to attest to a set of attestations, similar to how attestation is performed for firmware in the boot process.
+If automated remediation is not possible, an alert should be generated to allow for notification of the variance from expected values.

 # Security Considerations

 TODO Security